Common Surinam toad: Reproduction

 The mating period of these frogs is during the fall and winter seasons.
 These frogs call usually during the morning and mid-afternoon hours.
 Males of this species do not attract females with croaks, instead producing a sharp clicking sound by snapping the hyoid bone in their throats.
 The clicking sound resembles metallic noises.
 The average rate of these clicks is four clicks per second, consisting of blocks of 10 to 20 seconds per period.
-Thereafter, the male will grab the front legs of the female in amplexus, causing the clochea and the skin of the female to swell.
+Thereafter, the male will grab the front legs of the female in amplexus, causing the cloaca and the skin of the female to swell.
 The partners rise from the floor while in amplexus and flip through the water in arcs.
 The couple will swim around in the water until they have to swim to the surface to breathe.
 Afterwards, they will swim back down to the bottom of the water.
 There the male will lay on his back, with the female on top of him on her stomach.
 During the amplexus, the female's back is gradually swelled to a puffy condition.
 The male and female cloacae are brought close together, and many eggs are transferred anteriorly to the female's swollen dorsal epidermis.

 The eggs, each around 6.5 mm in diameter, then become implanted into the female's dorsal epidermis.
 During the first day the eggs on the female's back will sink into the skin and by evening will be set into the back of the female.
 Two days later, the yolks of most of the eggs are beneath the skin level and only parts of the jelly and outer membranes of the eggs are visible on the backs above.
 The coverings over the eggs will remain in the wild until the brood emerges.
 The embryos develop through to the tadpole stage inside these pockets but do not emerge as tadpoles, instead remaining in their chambers until complete development to toadlet stage.
 The young toads grow a tail during their growth, but these will only be temporary because they will need the tail for inhaling oxygen.
 After 12 to 20 weeks, the young toads will hatch as small toads, looking identical to their parents.
 It takes a while for them to grow bigger since they are only 25 mm long when they are born.
 Once they have emerged from their mother's back, the toads begin a largely solitary life.
 After giving birth to the new toads, the mother slowly sheds the thin layer of skin used for birth and can begin the cycle again.